swt30/thesis/chapters/01-introduction/01-introduction.md

 In particular, I wish to answer the following questions:

 - Does a more complete treatment for water's equation of state lead to differences in the interpretation of models of when compared to the zero-temperature case?

 - How strongly are observable properties of the planet affected by its environment?
+Does this change what we might assume about the habitability of such a planet?

 - Can we predict the thermal structure of watery super-Earths?

+\noindent The remainder of this dissertation presents four items of work towards these aims.

 <!-- TODO: elaborate on what this thesis does *not* do? -->

-The remainder of this dissertation presents four items of work towards this aim.
+I begin\marginnote{
+  \Cref{sec:an-improved-water-equation-of-state}

-In "An improved water equation of state" (@sec:an-improved-water-equation-of-state) I present a newly synthesized equation of state for water that includes a full treatment of temperature dependence.
+  \par\noindent "An improved water equation of state" } by presenting a newly synthesized equation of state for water that includes a full treatment of temperature dependence.
 I explain where I drew the data from, how I constructed it, and the features that make it suitable for planetary modelling.
 By comparing this to the equations of state used in other studies, I show that I have produced a more comprehensive and up-to-date coverage of the behaviour of water in the temperature and pressure ranges relevant to planetary interiors.

+Next\marginnote{
+  \Cref{sec:watery-planets}
+  \par\noindent "Watery planets"
-In "Watery planets" (@sec:watery-planets) I explain the theory of planetary interior models.
+} I explain the theory of planetary interior models.
 I describe my code, OGRE, which solves the equations of planetary structure in a self-consistent fashion and treats the temperature structure of the planet appropriately.
 After incorporating my water equation of state into these models, I produce multi-layered planet structures for super-Earths with large water layers.
 I also validate these models against some previous results.
 This chapter concludes by exploring how strongly the radius of a watery super-Earth is linked to its water fraction, surface temperature, and other model parameters.

+I then\marginnote{
+  \Cref{sec:heating-and-the-atmosphere}
-In "Heating and the atmosphere" (@sec:heating-and-the-atmosphere) I present an approach for understanding how different heating modes may alter a planet's size.
+  \par\noindent "Heating and the atmosphere"
+} present an approach for understanding how different heating modes may alter a planet's size.
 I extend the models from the previous chapter to include a diffuse atmospheric layer, using two different approaches for comparison.
 By linking the external boundary conditions to the planet's internal and external heating, I show that the amount of energy required to significantly inflate these watery planets is very modest.

+Finally,\marginnote{
+  \Cref{sec:phase-structure-and-migration}
-Finally, in "Phase structure and migration" (@sec:phase-structure-and-migration), I turn to the question of how a planet's internal structure is altered by this heating.
+  \par\noindent "Phase structure and migration"
+} I turn to the question of how a planet's internal structure is altered by this heating.
 Using the information on the phases of water contained in my equation of state, I produce structural diagrams for watery planets.
 I show how different heating scenarios may alter this structure, and construct some toy migration scenarios to investigate how it may change over time.
 This chapter finishes by considering some potential astrobiological implications of different phase structures for these ocean planets.